apostrophecms/docs/docs/guide/content-schema.md

 # Content schemas

-The content field schema is another key concept in Apostrophe.
-The "schema" simply refers to the content fields for a particular page, piece, or widget type.
+The content **field schema** is another key concept in Apostrophe.
+The "schema" simply refers to the fields for a particular content type.
 In addition to setting fields for the user interface, it supports data validation.

 Our blog post module's schema might look something like this: